mappls-api/mappls-web-plugins/directions-plugin/readme.md

 36. `routeIndex`: (function) - To get the route index number and route name(if present).
 37. `collapse` : To minimise the entire direction plugin in left direction. _Available only for Top left position_.
 Default is false.
     This parameter is also available in form of method in callback function.
 38. `connector` : To show the connecting line with start and end location with the route.
+Default is false.

 ## Additional Parameter - alongTheRoute